Introduction

 -

-A single variable containing IP adresses
+A single variable containing IP addresses

-into either the Country that corresponds to that data point, or the State or Province.
+into either the Country that corresponds to that data point or the State or Province.

 Next